mkrueger/PPLEngine/README.md

 # PPLEngine

 An engine for PPL/PPE PCBoard handling - just for fun.
-Based on the great PPLD decompiler https://github.com/astuder/ppld But the goal is to have an engine that can run .PPE files.
-Extra goal would be a PPL compiler.

-## What does PPLD do?

-It decompiles [PCBoard](https://en.wikipedia.org/wiki/PCBoard) PPL files.
-PPL was a basic written for this BBS system.
+Features:

+* A decompiler (ppld) based on PPLD <https://github.com/astuder/ppld>
+* A compiler (pplc) that compiles UTF-8 files to output CP437 PPEs
+* A runtime (pplx) that runs .PPE files on console
+* A language server that provides developer functionality in any editor that supports lsp

 ## Why are you doing this?

-Basically to learn the rust programming language.
-I still have much to do and I needed something and the chance that anyone else is wasting time on that is basically 0.
-It may be useful for getting the old BBS software running under modern telnet bases BBSes.
-I still have to learn a lot of the rust programming language but it was worth every second.
-Now I realize that I basically wasted years not writing programs in rust :)
+Just for fun.
+Started this project initially to learn rust.

 ## What works

 * Decompiler is pretty complete (report bugs!).
 I would say it's better than everything we had back in the 90'.
 * Compiler should be able to parse a PPS and generate running PPE files
-* Runner should basically work but most pre defined functions are not implemented
+* Runner should basically work.
-* Started to implement a LSP to provide syntax highlighting and tooltips
+* Started to implement a LSP to provide syntax highlighting and tooltips.

-For my purposes this project is "completed" - up to the point I'll decide to write my own PCBoard like BBS :).

 ### Decompiler

 Basically it's the PPLD from DOS in an enchanced version.
 It adds:

 * PPE 3.30 Support
 * Reconstruction of control structures if then/elseif/else, while…endwhile, for…next, break & continue, select case support
 * It tries to do some name guessing based on variable usage.
 * It's possible to see the raw output with the -r option
 * A bit more control over the output keyword style with the -s option

 ### Compiler

-  * Compiles to .ppe but is probably full of bugs due to current AST refactorings
+* Supports --nouvar Disable automatic user variable generation
+* Supports 15.4 PPL extensions but not the container format

 ### Runner

-  * pplx is able to run 99bottles.ppe and surely some more complex PPEs (agsenter and agslogin work)
+* pplx is able to run several PPEs on command line still has many limits but it's usable
-  * But probably ~95% won't run but feel free to request some - it's easy to get one specific to run.
+* Feel free to request support for missing PPEs there are still bugs

 ## TODO